alwaysdata/documentation/src/content/en/docs/web-hosting/languages/python/configuration/index.md

 ## ASGI deployment

-Applications based on the [ASGI](https://asgi.readthedocs.io/en/latest/) standard as asynchronouse Python frameworks can use the *[User program](/en/docs/web-hosting/sites/http-servers/user-program)* site type in the section **Web > Sites**.
+Applications based on the [ASGI](https://asgi.readthedocs.io/en/latest/) standard as asynchronous Python frameworks can use the *[User program](/en/docs/web-hosting/sites/http-servers/user-program)* site type in the section **Web > Sites**.
 The most popular HTTP server is [Uvicorn](https://uvicorn.dev/).

 ![](images/user-program.png)

-You will have to use the and make the HTTP server listen in IPv6 and on the given port.
+The HTTP server will need to listen on IPv6 and the given port.
 For example:

 - Command: `uvicorn example:app --reload --port $PORT --host $IP`